garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

    ![](media/garagehive-creating-a-purchase-order4.gif)

-1. If the vendor selected does not have the items, or there is a problem ordering, you can unlink the Jobsheet from the purchase order by selecting the **Unlink From Purchase Document** action under **Parts** in the actions bar, allowing you to create a new purchase order with a different supplier.
+1. If the vendor selected does not have the items, or there is a problem ordering, you can unlink the Jobsheet from the purchase order by selecting the **Unlink From Purchase Document** action under **Parts** in the menu bar, allowing you to create a new purchase order with a different supplier.
 1. Delete the lines from the previously created purchase order(s).

    ![](media/garagehive-creating-a-purchase-order5.gif)